 Refinancing from an FHA loan to a conventional loan

 When you want to refinance an FHA loan, you may be able to replace it with a conventional loan.
-One reason homeowners think about refinancing their FHA loan into a conventional loan is to stop paying the mortgage insurance premiums that are required for FHA loans, typically for the life of the loan.
+One reason homeowners think about refinancing from an FHA loan to a conventional loan is to stop paying the mortgage insurance premiums that are required for FHA loans, typically for the life of the loan.

 Every person who gets an FHA loan has to pay an upfront insurance fee equal to 1.75% of the base loan amount.
 You also have to pay monthly mortgage insurance premiums, which typically remain for the life of the FHA loan.
 You don't need to pay for private mortgage insurance on conventional loan refinances as long as you have at least 20% home equity.
 So refinancing to a conventional loan might save you money on your monthly mortgage payment by eliminating mortgage insurance.

 When you want to refinance your mortgage, look at all the costs and savings.
 Compare the interest rates, annual percentage rates, the terms, the closing costs, the total monthly payments, and other factors before you make a decision.
 By refinancing, the total finance charges may be higher over the life of the loan.